IulianEF/Tema1/README.md

 # Tema1
- This is my first attempt
+ This is my first attempt of being successful